Lorentzian Einstein metrics with prescribed conformal infinity: Constraint equations and compatibility conditions

+The initial data $(\tg_{ij},K_{ij})$ cannot be chosen freely, as the following {\em constraint equations}\/ must be satisfied:

+Here the quantities with tildes are computed using the Riemannian metric $\tg$, $\widetilde R$ stands for the scalar curvature of~$\tg$ and indices are raised and lowered using this metric.
+The proof goes exactly as in~\cite{Ringstrom}.

+This kind of initial data, with the assumption that the objects should be $C^\infty$ up to the boundary, were considered by Friedrich in his breakthrough paper~\cite{Friedrich} to construct space-times with AdS-type behavior at space-like infinity in dimension~4.
+This has been discussed in more generality in K\'ann\'ar~\cite{Kannar}.
+Andersson and Chrusciel~\cite{AC} have established the existence of many solutions with the right behavior at infinity to the constraint equations under the additional assumption that $\cK$ is constant, that it,

+This extra hypothesis is used to decouple the scalar and vector constraint equations.
+These solutions are ``labeled'' by a symmetric traceless tensor $A^{ij}$ that is sufficiently smooth up to the boundary (say, in $C^\infty(\obola)$).
+It is worth mentioning that, generically, the resulting solutions $(\overline\tg_{ij},L_{ij},\cK)$ are not arbitrarily smooth up to the boundary due to the appearance of log terms: they are generically in $C^{n-1}\cap C^\infty\poly$, although there are also ``many'' nontrivial solutions that are smooth up to the boundary, in which the log terms are absent.

-Additionally, there are {compatibility conditions} between the initial conditions $(g_0,g_1)$ and the boundary datum $\hg$.
+Additionally, one must consider {compatibility conditions} between the initial conditions $(\tg,K)$ and the boundary datum $\hg$.
 As is well-known, solving the Einstein equation in a bounded domain with nontrivial boundary conditions on the boundary is usually problematic (see e.g.~\cite{FN} and references therein).
-Fortunately, in this paper we can exploit the fact that the metric we want to construct is asymptotically anti-de Sitter to obtain a manageable, sufficient set of compatibility conditions: we only need to impose that the functions $u_k$, defined in~\eqref{u01} and~\eqref{uk}, belong to $\cH^{1,r}$ for $0\leq k\leq s-1$ and to $\bL$ for $k=s$.
-Indeed, this integrability condition at infinity is enough to ensure that the arguments in the paper make sense, essentially because we can integrate by parts in the proof of Theorem~\ref{T.linear}.
+Fortunately, in this setting we can exploit the fact that the metric we want to construct is asymptotically anti-de Sitter to obtain a manageable set of compatibility conditions: one have fixed the integers $s,r$ (with $s+r\leq p$), we only need to impose that the functions $u_k$, defined in~\eqref{u01} and~\eqref{uk}, belong to $\cH^{1,r}$ for $0\leq k\leq s-1$ and to $\bL$ for $k=s$.
+This integrability condition at infinity is enough to ensure that the arguments in the paper make sense, essentially because we can integrate by parts in the proof of Theorem~\ref{T.linear}.
+A more intuitive way of understanding this condition is that it is tantamount to saying that the formal solutions that we calculate at $t=0$ using $(\tg,K)$ (that is, $\pd_t^k\Bg|_{t=0}$ as computed above) and at $x=0$ using the boundary data (the metrics $\Bga_l$ of Theorem~\ref{T.peeling} with $l\geq q$) must agree to order~$q$.

-Of course, there is some extra room to refine this condition because we have used the metric~$\gads$ to define the tensor field~$\ga$: natural though it is, we could have taken a very small perturbation of $\gads$ instead.
-Still, these sufficient compatibility conditions are enough to show that there are many admissible initial and boundary conditions~$(\hg,g_0,g_1)$.
-The most interesting case is probably the one mentioned in the Introduction: $g_0=\gads$, $g_1=0$ and $\hg$ identical with $\gcyl$ for $t\leq0$.